 Previous GeneCards Identifiers for DPH5 Gene

 This gene encodes a component of the diphthamide synthesis pathway.
 Diphthamide is a post-translationally modified histidine residue found only on translation elongation factor 2.
 It is conserved from archaebacteria to humans, and is targeted by diphtheria toxin and Pseudomonas exotoxin A to halt cellular protein synthesis.
 The yeast and Chinese hamster homologs of this protein catalyze the trimethylation of the histidine residue on elongation factor 2, resulting in a diphthine moiety that is subsequently amidated to yield diphthamide.
 Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for DPH5 Gene

 DPH5 (Diphthamide Biosynthesis 5) is a Protein Coding gene.
-Among its related pathways are diphthamide biosynthesis.
-GO annotations related to this gene include diphthine synthase activity.
+Among its related pathways are Transport to the Golgi and subsequent modification and Gamma carboxylation, hypusine formation and arylsulfatase activation.
+GO annotations related to this gene include methyltransferase activity and diphthine synthase activity.

 UniProtKB/Swiss-Prot for DPH5 Gene

-S-adenosyl-L-methionine-dependent methyltransferase that catalyzes the trimethylation of the amino group of the modified target histidine residue in translation elongation factor 2 (EEF2), to form an intermediate called diphthine.
-The three successive methylation reactions represent the second step of diphthamide biosynthesis.
+S-adenosyl-L-methionine-dependent methyltransferase that catalyzes four methylations of the modified target histidine residue in translation elongation factor 2 (EF-2), to form an intermediate called diphthine methyl ester.
+The four successive methylation reactions represent the second step of diphthamide biosynthesis.